 to register.
 Upon registering, details will be sent on how to view them.
 CEUs and CCA credits are still available.

 Are you interested in more than just how to control

 invasive plants?
 Have you had questions about where invasive plants occur and how they are impacting the most pristine to the most degraded ecosystems?
 Maybe you just want to know what an invasive plant is.
 If so, then you need to sign up for the all new course entitled, "Invasive Plants: Impacts on Ecosystems".
 In this 15-week course offered through the University of Nebraska-Lincoln, you'll learn how invasive plants in arid climates are affecting hydrological cycles, the changes below-ground caused by invasive plants, the legacies of invasive plants, and much more.

 The format of this 3-credit course is similar to other college-level courses, except that the all of the instruction, materials, and activities are located online.
-You won't have to leave the comfort of your own home (or your nearby Starbucks) to hear the pre-recorded lectures, and participate in the discussion board and complete the problem sets and other various assignments.
+You can participate from anywhere to hear the pre-recorded lectures, and be involved in the discussion board and complete the problem sets and other various assignments.
 To put all of your new found knowledge to use, an optional final project on several topics including land manager interviews, invasive plant spotlights, and creating an educational program will be available.

 For any professional, researcher, student, or instructor working or teaching in the fields of conservation or land management, this course is for you.
 No other course is going to teach you the 'why' and 'how' relating to the establishment of invasive plants in terrestrial ecosystems.
 Find out more by contacting Dr. Steve Young (email@example.com) or downloading a brochure